The Impacts of Human-SIM on Conversation

 How often do we find ourselves explaining the context of a situation – whether personal or professional – and the listener suddenly ceases to be just that, a listener – as they interrupt with a question; a question which would be answered in due time with further explanation?

 The problem is we, the speaker, have a need to be heard.
-We may have only one question which requires background and explanation, while at the same time informing the speaker we understand essential aspects of the subject.
+We may have only one question which requires background and explanation, while at the same time informing the listener we understand essential aspects of the subject.
 The interruption shifts the need from ours to the other party, and our need is never met.

 “Few are patient enough to wait until the end of a conversation to say their piece,” McGregor noted.
 “As interruptions occur, they are neither of service to the speaker nor necessary to the conversation other than meeting a need for the listener to establish themselves as the dominant or more knowledgeable party.
 Extreme inefficiencies are created as the flow of information is no longer allowed to be linear post interruption.
 Each conversation participant is now at a different level of understanding, and frequent doubling back must occur.”